-The effective tax rate for the three months ended June 30, 2023 and 2022 was 6.9% and of 1.7%, respectively.
-The effective tax rate for the six months ended June 30, 2023 and 2022 was 6.4% and 40.2%, respectively.
-The effective tax rate for the three and six months ended June 30, 2023 differed from the U.S. statutory federal income tax rate of 21% primarily due to foreign withholding taxes, Section 162(m) limitations, stock compensation shortfall deductions and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite lived intangibles.
+The effective tax rate for the three months ended June 30, 2023 and 2022 was 6.3% and 1.7%, respectively.
+The effective tax rate for the six months ended June 30, 2023 and 2022 was 5.9% and 40.2%, respectively.
+The effective tax rate for the three and six months ended June 30, 2023 differed from the U.S. statutory federal income tax rate of 21% primarily due to foreign withholding taxes, the limitations of the Internal Revenue Code Section 162(m) ("Section 162(m)"), stock compensation shortfall deductions and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite lived intangibles.
 The effective tax rate for the three and six months ended June 30, 2022 differed from the U.S. statutory federal income tax rate of 21% primarily due to foreign withholding taxes, Section 162(m) limitations, stock compensation windfall deductions, contingent consideration fair market value adjustment related to prior acquisitions, foreign income taxes, and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite lived intangibles.